LeeAnnEditor/o365hq/FAQ/What is the best way to purchase Office 365 subscriptions or standalone plans.md

     support from us by clicking [this
     URL](https://portal.office.com/partner/partnersignup.aspx?type=Administration&id=18f52792-7cb2-42db-a422-bba05b359540&msppid=4100178)

-After that we will do everything else:
+After that, we will do everything else:

 1. Provision CSP licenses to your tenant.
-2. Work with Microsoft to cancel advisor (direct) licenses and do a refund for unused portion of your direct subscription.
+2. Work with Microsoft to cancel Advisor (direct) licenses and get a refund for the unused portion of your direct subscription, if any.
-3. Send you an invoice for licenses purchased in CSP channel.
+3. Send you an invoice for licenses purchased in the CSP channel.